Cruise the Milky Way with Comfort and Stability in a Custom Binocular Chair

 Rotating Base and Drive Wheel

-For easy 360° panning, your chair will sit stably on a rotating base.
-Panning is done with the hand-driven wheel.
-The design plans will accommodate your chair dimensions.
-Used in combination with the elevation component, you will have access to the entire sky.
+Your chair sits on a stable wide rotating base.
+Easy 360° panning is done with the hand-driven wheel.
+Used in combination with the elevation component, you have access to the entire sky.

-The sturdy rotating base has two sections; one section just rests on top of the other.
-It includes a large turntable bearing, a simple friction mechanism, a rubber track and leveling legs.
+The sturdy rotating base has two sections; one section just fits on top of the other.
+The base includes a large turntable bearing, a simple friction mechanism, a rubber track and leveling legs.

-The azimuth can be continuously controlled with a light touch of the hand.
-There is no drift or bounce-back, due to added friction.
+The azimuth setting can be continuously controlled with a light touch of the hand.
+There is no drift or bounce-back, because of the added friction.
 This also means that the ground doesn’t have to be perfectly level.

-The wheel mount on the side of the chair has height options, and a self-adjusting mechanism that conforms to the geometry of your chair’s frame.
+The drive wheel mount on the side of the chair conforms to the geometry of your chair’s frame, and self-adjusts to the required height off of the base track.

 2. Elevation Control:

-The teeter is clamped to the chair’s backrest and holds the balanced binocular cradle.
-This all assists with fine-tuning the elevation.
-It is adjustable for user height, body size, binocular size, and will fit your chair frame.
+This provides stable and comfortable viewing all the way up to zenith.
+Begin setting the viewing elevation by simply tilting back the chair’s backrest.
+The teeter, mounted on the backrest, can be preset for user height and neck cushion thickness.
 The binoculars are balanced using adjustable weights at the rear of the teeter.
 The binoculars can be tilted up out of the way when getting into the chair, or when using a star chart.